microbus-io/fabric/docs/first-service.md

 Go to http://localhost:8080/wordly.example/play and enjoy!

-Wanna make the game harder by decreasing the number of guesses?
+Want to make the game harder by decreasing the number of guesses?
 Change the value of the config property `MaxGuesses` by editing the `examples/main/config.yaml`.

 ```yaml
 wordly.example: